sbrl/nimrod-data-downloader/README.md

 ./postprocess.sh
 ```

 This may take a few minutes to complete.
-Once done, a single `nimrod_ceda.jsonstream.gz` file will be generated.
+Once done, a single `nimrod_ceda.jsonl.gz` file will be generated.

-Once you have verified the existence of the `nimrod_ceda.jsonstream.gz` file, then everything else in the output directory can be safely deleted.
+Once you have verified the existence of the `nimrod_ceda.jsonl.gz` file, then everything else in the output directory can be safely deleted.

 ## File format